Via del Corso: History

 Alexander took a particular interest in regularizing the Piazza Colonna, about halfway along the Corso.
 In 1659, his family, the Chigi, bought the incomplete Palazzo Aldobrandini, bordering the piazza and the Corso, and rebuilt as Palazzo Chigi.
 Around the same time, the leading painter of the time, Pietro da Cortona, developed a design for a ‘fountain palace’ in the piazza, a palace with a large fountain at the base of the façade, but this precursor of the Trevi Fountain was not built.

-The Corso was also tied to Alexander’s intentions to impress significant dignitaries paying official visits to the city.
+The Corso was also tied to Alexander's intentions to impress significant dignitaries paying official visits to the city.
 The Porta del Popolo was reworked and the Piazza del Popolo cleared.
 The two Baroque churches facing onto the Piazza marked perpectivised vistas along the Via del Babuino to the left, the Via di Ripetta to the right and at the centre, the straightened and regularized Via del Corso leading to the Piazza Venezia.
-This complex of streets is known as Tridente.
+This complex of three streets is known as Tridente.